ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

     ##  [9,] 8.948482 21.45228 2.490752
     ## [10,] 8.927771 21.44081 2.540795

-All looks good.
-Our implementation seems sounds: we can customize the logic inside our input functions and we do not need to touch the engine.
+Our implementation seems sound: we can customize the logic inside our input functions and we do not need to touch the engine.
 We have a generic engine.
 However, when we start plugging large number of $$n \approx 10^5 $$ we notice that the simulation is  quite slow: around 2 seconds to generate the walk for just 3 walkers.

-We didn't do any profiling or run any benchmarks, in a real scenario we could have deployed the engine into production and we just realised it is does not scale well at all.
+We did not run neither profiling nor benchmarks, in a real scenario we could have deployed the engine into production and we just realised it is does not scale  at all.

 We can check how long it takes to compute a walk with $10^5$ steps pretty easily: